 How to forget someone who hurt you?
-There’s no doubt that we will get hurt, but that doesn’t mean we can’t get over it.
+We will undoubtedly get hurt, but that doesn’t mean we can’t get over it.
 We truly do hold the keys to our happiness.

-In a nutshell, we should examine if we are reasonable with our expectations we have from the other person, and, if we are taking responsibility of the choices we have made, and, if we are hurting anyone else, anyone at all in this creation.
+In a nutshell, we should examine if we are reasonable with the expectations we have from the other person, and, if we are taking responsibility for the choices we have made, and, if we are hurting anyone else, anyone at all in this creation.

 When we hurt someone, it doesn’t mean the same person will hurt us back.
 It simply means that in the immaculate laws of Nature, She will set up someone else to deliver the goods.